Closure fears tarnish Opel plants' golden anniversary

 It would be at least 20,000, according to Joerg Linden, spokesman for the Bochum-based IHK chambers of commerce, including the 3,100 at the plant itself, and the rest at suppliers, transporters and retailers.

-Opel workers, who have contributed 265 million euros (222 million pounds) per year in wage concessions to restructuring efforts, expect the golden anniversary to be Bochum's last hurrah.
+Opel workers, who have contributed 265 million euros ($353 million) per year in wage concessions to restructuring efforts, expect the golden anniversary to be Bochum's last hurrah.

 "I expect the plant to be shut down in 2015," said a former painter at Opel, who now works for an outplacement company on the Bochum site.
 "We got no pay increase whatsoever for 10 years, and now this."
 He did not want to be named.